pluginsGLPI/doc/source/scim/okta.rst

 - you can now **close** this window and **save** your configuration

-- Always in **provisionning**, you can edit and select the possible actions for updating your user data.
+- Always in **provisioning**, you can edit and select the possible actions for updating your user data.

 ..
 Warning::
    We recommand to unselect **Sync Password** and use `OAuth SSO <https://glpi-plugins.readthedocs.io/en/latest/oauthsso/okta.html>`_ to authenticate your user.